Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 80         | Target Type# | No | Closer | Ends when a team member kill the designated target |
 81         | Target Type# | No | Farther | Ends when a team member kill the designated target |

-Note: New Attack actions scripts (74, 75, 78 ,79) that are focused in target threat use `TargetSpecialThreatCoefficientDefault` and `EnemyHouseThreatBonus` tags from Rulesmd.ini.
+Note: New Attack action scripts (74, 75, 78 ,79) that are focused in target threat use `TargetSpecialThreatCoefficientDefault` and `EnemyHouseThreatBonus` tags from Rulesmd.ini.

-Note: All Aircrafts that attacks other air units will end the script.
-This behavior is intentional because without it aircrafts had some bugs that wasn't fixable at the time of developing the feature.
+Note: All Aircrafts that attack other air units will end the script.
+This behavior is intentional because without it aircrafts had some bugs that weren't fixable at the time of developing the feature.